Bylaws and Policies

 Record Keeping

-Award certificates, books of evidence, photographs, board and membership meeting minutes and defunct committee files are archived by the Historian.
+Award certificates, books of evidence, photographs, Board and General Membership Meeting minutes and defunct committee files are kept in the archives.
 The Membership Chair maintains membership lists and records.
 The Publicity Chair maintains the club press books and submits materials to the Historian for the archives.

 Reserve Fund